pebble-dev/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 pebble install --emulator basalt
 ```

-> Use of the emulator may require more dependencies to be installed depending
-> on your system and configuration.

 Congratulations!
 You should see that you have a new item in the watchface menu,
 but it is entirely blank!